 The best time is early!
 Gates open 5:30 PM / Showtime 7 PM.
 Admission lines may form as early as 6 PM - an hour before showtime.

 Reminder - we have a lot more for you to check-out before showtime at The Hood Mansion.
-Beginning at 5:30 PM every Friday, enjoy scrumptous favorites from the TIPS Tri-Tips Trolley menu.
-You must stop by and say hello to our friends at Rainy Day Chocolates - try the best chocolate truffles in Sonoma County!
-And, of course, Funky Fridays shirts, hats and souvenir shopping is a must.
+Beginning at 5:30 PM every Friday, enjoy scrumptous favorites from Picazo Cafe Food Truck, Tips Tri-Tip Trolley, and Rainy Day Chocolates.
+And, of course, Funky Fridays shirts and hats shopping is a must.

-So come out early, pick a spot for your chairs or blanket, then take a short walk around the premises before showtime!
+So come out early - pick a spot for your chairs or blanket, visit with friends and take a stroll around this historical landmark before showtime!

 YES!
 We have a 'Square' Station on site for your convenience.
-Any of our friendly volunteers will point you in the right direction!
+Just ask any of our friendly volunteers and they will point you in the right direction!

 Bring your own low-back chair or blanket for sitting on the lawn.
 There are no benches or chairs available @ The Hood.
 No umbrellas.
 High-back chairs must be placed on the perimeter of the seating area.
 Courtesy rule applies - if you are blocking someone's view, you may be asked to relocate by a crowd control supervisor.